-Around the Town site you will discover a multitude of animals including pigs, chickens, goats, sheep, donkeys, ducks, and in particular, our team of ‘gentle giant’ Clydesdale horses which are a visitor’s delight, and have become a Fort Steele icon.
+Around the Town site you will discover a multitude of animals including pigs, chickens, sheep, donkeys, ducks, and in particular, our team of ‘gentle giant’ Clydesdale horses which are a visitor’s delight, and have become a Fort Steele icon.

 Many of the animals you’ll visit here are rare and endangered breeds and are registered with Rare Breeds Canada.
 Such as: